Memory Usage of Pandas Categoricals

 2000 130080 127460

 We can plot these values against each other.
 Since the Python object Series always contain the same amount of data regardless of the number of categories we see that the memory usage is constant as well.
-For the category data type series we clearly see an increase in memory usage, but it never touches the constant line of the Python object series in the plot.
+For the category data type series we see an increase in memory usage, but it never touches the constant line of the Python object series in the plot.

 fig, ax = plt.subplots(1)